dilshan5/freenow_sample_api/README.md

 This test uses a number of open source projects to work properly:

 * https://testng.org/doc/ - is a testing framework
-* https://maven.apache.org/ - Maven used for project management
+* https://maven.apache.org/ - Dependency management and project management
 * https://circleci.com/ - Continuous Integration tool
 * https://jsonplaceholder.typicode.com/ - Endpoints that are used in this porject